ape-with-helmet/DBMS_miniproject/README.md

+# DBMS Project with React

-This is a Database Manipulation project using MySQL.
-The project currently can only run on my system as the database is locally hosted.
-Will make the database public sometime in the future just for testing purposes.
+This project is a Database Manipulation project using MySQL.
+Currently, the database is locally hosted and the project can only run on my system.
+However, I plan to make the database public in the future for testing purposes.

+## Running the Project

-To run the project,
+To run the project, follow these steps:

+1. Open a terminal and navigate to the project directory.

-run the following commands on one terminal
+2. Run the following commands:
+    ```bash
-**cd esports
+    cd esports
-npm start**
+    npm start

-and run the following on another terminal
+    ```

+3. Open another terminal and navigate to the `BackEnd` directory.

+4. Run the following command to start the server:
+    ```bash
-**cd BackEnd
+    cd BackEnd
-npx nodemon main**
+    npx nodemon main
+    ```

-If you like the project, do leave a star.
+If you find the project useful, consider leaving a star!
+Thank you for checking it out.